Back in 2012 Hanna Rosin wrote:

 As in: “I don’t understand.
 Is it a guy dressed up like a girl?
 Or a girl dressed up like a guy?”
 They are obsolete.

-And there you have it.
-I’m not sure the argument could be made any clearer.
-As in: Is a man not something that is?
+Well the argument could not be made any clearer.
+There you have it.
+Is a man not something that is?
 Or is he something he’s not?
 What the hell is Boy George anyway?
 See?
-Men Are Obsolete.
+We’re total obsolete.

-If you’re going to act glib and conceited, you’ve got to be far smarter than the subject you’re alternately serving and abusing.
+If you’re going to be glib and conceited, you’ve got to act smarter than the subject you’re abusing.
 Hanna is not that writer.
 I’m very much tempted to stop here but you should at least see a bit of how she plays out the disaster.
 You know, just in case we’re really done for:

 ONE: It’s the end of men because men are failing in the workplace.